Salta al contenuto principale

 Folic acid in other conditions

-Folic acid is also used alongside metotrexato treatment in people with severe morbo di Crohn, psoriasi, e artrite.
+Folic acid is also used alongside metotrexato treatment in people with severe morbo di Crohn, psoriasi, and artrite.
 When it is used in these medical conditions, folic acid is taken on a different day of the week to methotrexate.
 It is taken to reduce the side-effects which can be caused by methotrexate.

 • If you have bought folic acid tablets because you are planning to have a baby, read the manufacturer's printed information on the pack (or from inside it) before you start taking the tablets.
 Make sure you are clear about what dose to take - the recommended dose is 400 micrograms once daily.
 The 5 mg tablet has more than ten times as much folic acid as this.
 If you have any questions, ask a pharmacist to advise you.